 The research is persuasive.
 But nothing is more compelling than the voices of women who have reached out to PatientProtection.Healthcare over the years to share their heartfelt experiences with a dysfunctional healthcare system that leaves too many behind.

 The relationship between women and healthcare providers is further complicated when factors such as age, caregiving, sexual violence and sexual harassment, as well as sexual abuse and misconduct at the hands of regulated health professionals, are introduced.
-Typically, these the impact of these factors is felt disproportionately by women.
+Typically, the impact of these factors is felt disproportionately by women.
 For example, being a caregiver is already known to be a frequent cause of burnout and poor health conditions.
 Add to that equation the fact that caregivers are overwhelming women, and you have the makings of a perfect storm for poor health outcomes.

 Gender-based gaps in care and treatment were frequently reported by victims of sexual violence and sexual harassment.
 Many have often recounted being shocked, and harmed, by the insensitive and inadequate care they received.
 A general lack of trauma-informed awareness displayed during clinical visits, especially at the primary physician level, was a disturbingly recurring theme.
 When women do not feel an adequate comfort zone and level of confidence in their interactions with healthcare professionals, they are less inclined to be fully candid.

 Any barriers that contribute to a dysfunctional relationship or a breakdown in trust and communication in the healthcare setting are an open invitation to diagnostic errors.
 One study revealed a longer lag time for female patients between the onset of symptoms and actual diagnosis in six of 11 types of cancer.

 There are harmful implications in other ways.
 One study found that women are 50 to 75 percent more likely to experience an adverse drug reaction than men.